virocon-organization/virocon/README.rst

 If you are using viroconcom in your academic work please cite it by referencing our SoftwareX paper.

-Example: The environmental contours were computed using the package viroconcom (version 1.2.0) of the software ViroCon [1].
+Example: Environmental contours were computed using the package viroconcom (version 1.2.0) of the software ViroCon [1].

 [1] A.F.
 Haselsteiner, J. Lemkuhl, T. Pape, K.-L. Windmeier, K.-D. Thoben: